EVOLVED-5G/CAPIF_API_Services/README.md

   "certificate": "PUBLISHER CERTIFICATE"
 }
 ```
-PUBLISHER CERTIFICATE value must be stored by Publisher entity to next request to CAPIF (publisher.crt for example)
+PUBLISHER CERTIFICATE value must be stored by Exposer entity to next request to CAPIF (exposer.crt for example)

 ### Invoker Management APIs